You are here:

 Credit By Examination

 Students may earn credit or advanced placement through the standardized examinations listed below.
-A maximum of 50 percent of the course requirements for the Baccalaureate degree may be earned through these examinations.
-The appropriate academic department will determine which tests they will accept and course equivalencies.
-A list of approved examinations is available on the Registrar’s Office webpage.
+The appropriate academic department will determine which tests and the minimum scores required to earn transfer course equivalencies.
+A list of approved exams and scores is available on the Registrar’s Office webpage.

 Although these examinations may be taken after matriculation, new students who are competent in a given area are encouraged to take the examination of their choice before entering Lycoming so that the college will have the test scores available for registration advising for the first semester of enrollment.
 Students applying to the College for the first time should inform the Admissions Office that they have completed these tests and provide the official scores as part of their application packet.
 Continuing students must send official test scores to the Office of the Registrar and inform their academic advisors when examinations have been taken.